SimoneVidotti/ProjectPasswordMaker/README.md

 ## Description

- This C++ project consists in generating a strong password with random characters using the ASCII table.
+* This C++ project consists in generating a strong password with random characters using the ASCII table.
- Once the password is generated, you can copy and customize it.
+* Once the password is generated, you can copy and customize it.

-## Getting Started

 ### Prerequisites